NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Legal Grounds for a Pre-Trial Motion

-Now, I will tell you, I've been doing this for 26 years and not every federal case warrants the file of a pre-trial motion.
-There's no reason to file a pre-trial motion in a federal case unless there's grounds for it.
+Now, I will tell you, I've been doing this for 26 years, and not every federal case warrants filing a pre-trial motion.
+There's no reason to file a pre-trial motion in a federal case unless there are grounds for it.

 Pre-Trial Motions in Federal Criminal Cases

-You will also anger the prosecutor who is in charge of what the charges are, and ultimately could offer a plea agreement to your client.
+You will also anger the prosecutor who is in charge of the charges and could ultimately offer your client a plea agreement.
 So, you don't just do things to do them in federal cases.

-Pre-trial motions are only filed if they're relevant in the case.
+Pre-trial motions are only filed if they're relevant to the case.
 For example, if the police illegally stopped somebody and searched them, you can make the argument that the stop was illegal.

 Therefore, the search was illegal and anything found during that search shouldn't be able to be used against a particular person because you can't benefit if you're the police from an illegal search.